tilgep/Mapchooser-Unlimited/README.md

-        "MaxPlayers"    "12"            // This map needs less than 12 players to appear in the map vote or be nominated "MinTime"       "0900"          // Can only appear in the vote or be nominated after 09:00 server time (0000 - 2359) "MaxTime"       "1530"          // Can only appear in the vote or be nominated before 15:30 server time (0000 - 2359) "AdminOnly"     "1"             // Can only be nominated by admins (0/1) (Default: ADMFLAG_BAN, override sm_adminnom to change)
+        "MaxPlayers"    "12"            // This map needs less than 12 players to appear in the map vote or be nominated "MinTime"       "0900"          // Can only appear in the vote or be nominated after 09:00 server time (0000 - 2359) "MaxTime"       "1530"          // Can only appear in the vote or be nominated before 15:30 server time (0000 - 2359) "AdminOnly"     "1"             // Can only be nominated by admins (0/1) (Default: ADMFLAG_BAN, override nom_admin to change)
         "NominateOnly"  "0"             // Can appear randomly in the vote (0/1) "Description"   "Classic map"   // This description will appear on the nominating menu and vote menu }